danst3in/BlitzChallenge/README.md

 Please see below the challenge instructions for my overall solution strategy.

+Use `npm install` to install jest for testing support.

-The program can be run via the following command
+The probability challenge program can be run via the following command

 ```js
  npm start